zhangy10/px4-firmware/boards/modalai/rb5-flight/WORK_ITEMS.md

 * ERROR [mavlink] vehicle_command lost, generation 0 -> 2
 * Problems with wifi connection?
 Also happens with Ethernet!
    * Root cause: This is due to a heartbeat timestamp sync issue.
 Not a networking problem at all.
-* “groups” error when launching bash shell
 * Strange wlan ip address configuration:
    * wlan0: flags=4163<UP,BROADCAST,RUNNING,MULTICAST>  mtu 1500
    *         inet 169.254.86.150  netmask 255.255.0.0  broadcast 169.254.255.255
-   * Only happens on my home network?
 * Error message on SLPI: “LED: open /dev/led0 failed (22)  0302  commander_helper.cpp”
 * Calling shutdown from shell causes crash (It only stops apps side, not slpi)
 * Can only run once.
 Then needs a power cycle.
 Can it be made to run multiple times?